Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Physics-informed neural network model of the settler dynamics

 Due to the considerable noise present in both the training and testing experimental trajectories, as well as the limited amount of data available, we use a two-stage training process, similar to \citet{Chakraborty2021}.
 First, the PINN is pretrained with the synthetic dataset $\mathcal{D}_\mathrm{sim}$ generated by the mechanistic model in \cref{sec:mm_lls}.
 The pretraining stage establishes baseline network weights and aligns the PINN with the dynamics of the mechanistic model before scarce and noisy experimental data is introduced.

 In the second stage, we fine-tune the pretrained models using data from the experimental setup, $\mathcal{D}_\mathrm{exp}$.
+The experimental dataset used for fine-tuning includes measurements of both phase heights and flow rates.
 To prevent the model from forgetting what it has learned during pretraining, we reduce the learning rate and the number of training epochs.
 The overall training strategy is depicted in \cref{fig:training-strategy}.

 Note that the immeasurable internal flows $\Vz(t) = [Q_{\mathrm{c}}(t), Q_{\mathrm{s}}(t)]^\top$ are outputs of the mechanistic model.
 We therefore use these quantities as training data during the pretraining stage.
-During fine-tuning, however, their corresponding loss terms are disabled, as these internal flows are not directly measurable and no experimental data are available for them.
+During fine-tuning, however, their corresponding loss terms are disabled, as these internal flows are not measurable and thus no experimental data are available for them.

-The associated semi-empirical submodels, which define $Q_{\mathrm{c}}(t)$ and $Q_{\mathrm{s}}(t)$ as functions of the system states (cf. \cref{eq:submodels}), are not embedded directly into the PINN.
-These submodels are lumped formulations obtained by first resolving discretized internal compartments and subsequently aggregating their contributions.
-In particular, the separator is discretized along the axial direction into 200 segments and across 50 droplet diameter classes, resulting in approximately 200 × 50 = 10,000 internal compartments.

-Embedding these calculations into the PINN would either require introducing a large number of additional outputs to represent the states of the discretized compartments or evaluating the submodels sequentially using PINN-predicted states during training.
-In both cases, this would lead to a prohibitive computational cost, as the full set of discretized compartments would need to be evaluated repeatedly at each training iteration.
-Instead, we employ the semi-empirical submodels offline to generate a fixed dataset of trajectories for pretraining.
-This dataset is generated once and reused throughout training, yielding a computationally efficient procedure while still incorporating the information provided by the sedimentation and coalescence submodels.